Aspirin for heart attack: Chew or swallow?

 To find out how aspirin works fastest, researchers in Texas asked 12 volunteers to take a standard 325-mg dose of aspirin in three different ways: by swallowing a tablet with 4 ounces of water, by chewing the tablet for 30 seconds before swallowing it, or by drinking 4 ounces of water with Alka-Seltzer.
 Each subject tried all three methods on an empty stomach on different days.
 The scientists monitored blood levels of aspirin and its active ingredient, salicylate, at frequent intervals, and they also measured thromboxane B2 (TxB2), an indicator of platelet activation that drops as platelets are inhibited.

 By all three measurements, chewed aspirin worked fastest.
 It needed only five minutes to reduce TxB2 concentrations by 50%; the Alka-Seltzer took almost 8 minutes, and the swallowed tablet took 12 minutes.
-Similarly, it took 14 minutes for the chewed tablet to produce maximal platelet inhibition; it took Alka-Seltzer 16 minutes and the swallowed tablet 26 minutes (see graph below).
+Similarly, it took 14 minutes for the chewed tablet to produce maximal platelet inhibition; it took Alka-Seltzer 16 minutes and the swallowed tablet 26 minutes.

-Aspirin can help prevent heart attacks in patients with coronary artery disease and in healthy men over 50 years of age.
-Only low doses, between 81 and 325 mg a day, are needed.
+Aspirin can help prevent heart attacks in people with coronary artery disease and in those who have a higher than average risk.
+Only low dose, usually just 1 a day, is needed.
 But people who think they may be having an attack need an extra 325 mg of aspirin, and they need it as quickly as possible.
 For the best results, chew a single full-sized 325-mg tablet, but don't use an enteric-coated tablet, which will act slowly even if chewed.
 And don't forget to call 911, then your doctor.
 It's a contemporary update on the old reminder to take two aspirin and call in the morning — and it's good advice to chew over.